-- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on an number of sites in Hampshire.
-The work forms part of MAFF's statutory input to the preparation of the Hampshire Minerals Plan. - 1.2 Approximately 6 hectares of land relating to land at Selborne, Hampshire was surveyed in November 1993.
+- 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on an area of land at Penwood, Hampshire.
+The work forms part of MAFF's statutory input to the Basingstoke and Deane Local Plan. - 1.2 Approximately 2 hectares of land was surveyed in December 1993.
 The survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of 7 soil auger borings and 1 soil inspection pit were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose longterm limitations on its use for agriculture. - 1.3 The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of the survey the landuse on the site was permanent grassland. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map.
+A total of 3 soil auger borings and 1 soil inspection pit were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose longterm limitations on its use for agriculture. - 1.3 The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS. - 1.4 At the time of the survey the landuse on the site was permanent grassland. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
 The map has been drawn at a scale of 1:5,000.
 It is accurate at this scale, but any enlargement would be misleading.
-This map supersedes any previous survey information. - 1.6 Appendix 1 gives a general description of the grades, subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.7 The entire site, an area of 6.5 hectares, has been classified as Grade 4 and experiences a severe soil wetness and workability limitation with clay and heavy clay loam topsoils overlying poorly structured clay subsoils.
-The movement of water through the profile is severely restricted.
-This combines with a relatively moist climate to limit the agricultural use of the land such that a grade of 4 is appropriate.
+This map supersedes any previous survey information for this site.